vijayviswas/LIExplorer/README.md

 # Coming soon    LIFramework.framework
 LIFramework.framework is a Objective C library for LinkedIn integration in iOS applications.
 This framework doesn't have any dependency with third party libraries.

-**NOTE**: This is lite version.
-This works only in simulator.
-Use *"TEST"* key to register the framework.
 Coming soon....